How to buy the best headphones

 Each set of headphones varies in the range of features it offers – from noise cancellation and wireless connectivity, to in-line remote controls and even weather resistance.

 The best headphones sound great, are comfortable for long periods and should stand the test of time.
-Read on to find out the key factors to look out for.
+Read on or watch our video above to find out the key factors to look out for.

 Just want to see which headphones we recommend?
 Take a look at our Best Buy headphone reviews.